-The application portal for Wisconsin students applying for the U.S. Senate Youth Program can be accessed here.
+The application for Wisconsin students applying for the U.S. Senate Youth Program can be accessed here.
 You will need to provide your email address for the application link to be sent to, and fill out the "captcha".
 If the link is not live, applications are not yet being accepted for the next program.
 The application portal opens in mid-August every year.

 Applications are accepted online only.
 If you are unable to process the application online, please contact the program administrator for Wisconsin immediately at DPI.USSYP@dpi.wi.gov.